numerous-com/numerous-files/docs/README.md

 If you set the env variables NUMEROUS_FILES_AWS_ACCESS_KEY and NUMEROUS_FILES_AWS_SECRET_KEY with your aws credentials they will be used to authenticate.
 In case these env variables are not set the client will authenticate with the AWS credentials from your environment.

-If needed you can supply the names of the env variables you use to store information of the bucket, base_prefix, aws_access and aws_secrets ot the file_manager_factory method as the following key word arguments: bucket, base_prfix, aws_access_key_id, and aws_secret_access_key.
+If needed you can supply the names of the env variables you use to store information of the bucket, base_prefix, aws_access and aws_secrets to the file_manager_factory method as the following key word arguments: bucket, base_prefix, aws_access_key_id, and aws_secret_access_key.

 ## In Memory Backend

 The in-memory backend does not need any configuration.
-Please be aware no files stored in the in-memory backend will not be persisted.
+Please be aware, files stored in the in-memory backend will not be persisted.